-The Register of Copyrights is prima facie evidence of the particulars entered therein, and documents purporting to be copies of any entries therein, or extracts therefrom certified by the Registrar of Copyrights, shall be admissible as evidence in all courts without further proof or production of the original.
+The Register of Copyrights is prima facie evidence of the particulars entered therein.
+The documents purporting to be copies of any entries therein, or extracts therefrom certified by the Registrar of Copyrights and sealed with the seal of the Copyright Office, are admissible as evidence in all courts without further proof or production of the original.

-1.4 What is the duration of copyright protection?
+1.6 What is the duration of copyright protection?
 Does this vary depending on the type of work?